 Then again, if an extra-terrestrial asks you how much humans weigh, I would be seriously worried about motive.

 Getting back to reality, how much do t-shirts cost?
-Well, it depends.
+Well, it depends, and I write about this in more detail in my book, Amazing T-shirts on a Small Budget.
 Some of the variables involved are:

 - What style and brand of t-shirt?